Where is James Beattie now?

 When Monk surprisingly left Leeds to join Middlesbrough at the end of the 2016/17 season, Beattie joined him at the club in the same role he had at Elland Road.

 Unfortunately the pair were only at the club for six months before they got the sack after falling short of their quest for automatic promotion.

-Beattie was back in football coaching in March 2018 when he joined Birmingham City in his current role as manager Garry Monk’s first-team coach for the third time in his coaching career.
+Beattie was back in football coaching in March 2018 when he joined Birmingham City as manager Garry Monk’s first-team coach for the third time in his coaching career.